ieclabgen/AcroBC/README.md

 ## Installation
 1. Anaconda or miniconda:
  Although Anaconda comes with all required python modules, we recommend miniconda since it requires less disk space.
-Download an instaler compatible with you system on https://docs.conda.io/en/latest/miniconda.html#linux-installers.
+Download an instaler compatible with your system on https://docs.conda.io/en/latest/miniconda.html#linux-installers.

     * Windows: Follow the instructions on https://conda.io/projects/conda/en/latest/user-guide/install/windows.html.